-Disruption warning over 'significant' Kidderminster industrial fire
+People evacuated after 'significant' Kidderminster industrial fire

 - Published

-Emergency services are at the scene of a "significant" industrial blaze which police warn is causing "considerable disruption".
+Residents have been evacuated from homes as emergency services continue to tackle a "significant" industrial blaze.

-Fire crews were called to the scene in Park Street, Kidderminster, Worcestershire, at about 14:50 BST on Wednesday, where smoke could be seen.
+Twenty appliances were at the scene after the fire service was called to Park Street, Kidderminster, Worcestershire, at about 14:50 BST.

 Police asked people to avoid the area while road closures were put in place.